The Kids Are All Fight

 "The Kids Are All Fight" is the nineteenth episode of the twenty-sixth season of the American animated television series The Simpsons, and the 571st overall episode of the series.
+The episode was directed by Bob Anderson and written by Rob LaZebnik.
 It originally aired on the Fox network in the United States on April 26, 2015.

+In this episode, the story of Bart and Lisa's sibling rivalry is told.
+The episode received positive reviews.

 Plot

-Homer goes to Moe's Tavern with a new suit, but when he tries to pay for the beer, he finds out that his pocket has much old stuff, including an old roll of film.
+Homer goes to Moe's Tavern with a new suit, but when he tries to pay for the beer, he finds out that his pocket is full of old things, including an old roll of film.
 Moe tells Homer that his bar is legally a darkroom and Homer decides to develop the film.
 After bringing the family, they realize why the film was never developed: because it was full of photos of young Bart and Lisa fighting.
-The kids get curious about how they stopped fighting each other all the time, and Marge tells them a story, that leads to a flashback.
+The kids ask how they started fighting each other all the time, and Marge tells them a story that took place six years ago in 2009, when Bart was 4 years old and Lisa was 2.

-The flashback takes place six years ago in 1982, when Bart was 2 years old and Lisa was 8 months.
-They went to a library to attend a storytelling session, but the pair start hitting each other with books and were expelled from the library.
+The pair go to a library to attend a storytelling session, only to start hitting each other with books and get expelled from the library.
 Later that night, Bart is scared because of his clown bed, and he does a doodle about the bed, but Lisa takes his pencil claiming he stole it, and shows him that she could write his name better than Bart himself.
 Bart gets angry and starts hitting her with a toy, but Homer sees that and strangles him.
 Bart smacks Homer over the head with a lampshade, making Marge disappointed.
-Marge was so frustrated about the kids that she starts having nightmares, and they decide to take them to a psychologist, who tells them that one of their kids is smart and good (Lisa) and the other is dim and evil (Bart).
+Frustrated about the kids to the point of having nightmares, Marge and Homer take them to a psychologist, who tells them that Lisa is smart and good while Bart is dim and evil.
 Back at the house, Ned Flanders decides to help them, arranging for Grandma Flanders to babysit the kids for them to enjoy a day without the kids, but they enjoy their day at the house, causing them to be late for brunch with the Flanders.
 At the Flanders house, Grandma Flanders appears to have died; leaving the kids unsupervised.
 Bart and Lisa try to go back home, but the door is locked.
-They hear an ice cream truck, Bart takes his tricycle and Lisa takes her pedal car to buy ice cream, but they get lost in Springfield.
+When they hear an ice cream truck, Bart takes his tricycle, and Lisa takes her pedal car to buy ice cream, but they get lost in Springfield.